-There used to be pear trees on my dad’s farms and once a year he would make pear marmalade.
-It was the only thing he ever made, at least he said he made it, but in reality I think he just helped my mother peel the pears.
-This was during the late seventies when I was either working or away at school so there was no witness to this momentous occasion but, as in his later years when he used to help vacuum the dog hair from the carpet and called himself a regular Molly Maid, I suspect it was a bit of an exaggeration.
+There were pear trees on the homeplace and every year my father would make pear marmalade.
+At least he said he made it, but in reality I think he just collected the pears and helped my mother peel them.
+This was during the late seventies when I was away at school so there was no witness to this event but as in his later years when he used to vacuum the dog hair from the carpet and called himself a regular Molly Maid, I suspect it was a bit of an exaggeration.
 For a decade or so, my mother made peach jam, pear marmalade and three fruit marmalade.
-I remember taking jars of it to university in September and having it for breakfast in my residence room if I didn’t go down to the dining hall.
-I didn’t go home very often as it was too far, but one year when I had been in hospital with a kidney stone they brought me a fresh supply – it was like a taste of summer in February, and much better than the store-bought stuff.
+I remember taking jars of it to university in the fall and having it for breakfast in my dorm if I didn’t go down to the dining hall.
+I didn’t go home very often as it was too far away, but one year when I had been in hospital with a kidney stone they brought me a fresh supply – it was like a taste of summer in February, and much better than the store-bought stuff.
 I don’t know the difference between jam and marmalade and preserves, but it was all boiled down on the stove.

 The lavender harvest is in…. sixteen small mesh (party store) bags.
 I placed them on the harvest tea table as party favours but they are quite lovely for lingerie drawers, or tucked under a pillow for sweet dreams.